zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: addresses-match-1.consistency05.xa

 ### ADDRESSES-MATCH-2
 Also the "happy path".
-Out-of-bailiwick NS this time.
+Out-of-domain NS this time.
 And no glue.

 * Zone: addresses-match-2.consistency05.xa
-  * Both ns3 and ns4 are out-of-bailiwick under the xb tree.
+  * Both ns3 and ns4 are out-of-domain under the xb tree.
   * ns3 is "ns3.addresses-match-2.consistency05.xb"
   * ns4 is "ns4.addresses-match-2.consistency05.xb"
   * Delegation is without glue.